1337joe/cubesensors-for-java/README.md

 I'm just starting work on my app that will use this library.
 My tests indicate that the library works, but I may make changes for usability as I start using it more if I come across any major issues.

 The CubeSensors API is still in development.
 As far as I can tell everything in this library currently works, but updates may be needed if the API itself changes.

+I'm using the Java 8 java.time package for dates/times.
+If there's demand it shoudn't be hard to put together a branch that either uses the old time classes or Joda-Time.